nicolasventer/React-Project-Template/README.md

 bun run start
 ```

-_Note: You can rebuild the client at any time, the server will serve the new files._

-_Access the server at http://localhost:3000/status_
+_Check that the server is running at http://localhost:3000/_

-_Access the client at http://localhost:3000_
+#### Production

+TODO: see for building the server.

 #### Deployment

-Take `index.html` and `dist` folder from the client and the server code and execute the server.
-You can also take the `docs` folder from the client.
+TODO: see for deploying the server.

 ---